Migrate your GitHub Actions workflows to run entirely on Depot compute with built-in job visibility, debuggability, and control.

 Push and merge the changes so that automatic workflow triggers (like push and pull_request) are registered with Depot CI.

-Important: Workflows continue to run in both GitHub and Depot CI after merging.
-Any workflows that cause changes in external systems (for example, deploys or artifact updates) will execute twice.
+Important: After you merge, the workflows run in both GitHub and Depot CI.
+Any workflows that deploy, update artifacts, or cause any changes in external systems will execute twice.

 Commit the new .depot/ directory and push.
 For example: